-Specify the types of medication errors that providers are required to record: -- ------------ of waiver providers in the administration of medications to waiver participants and how monitoring is performed
+Specify the types of medication errors that providers are required to record: -- ------------ iv.
+State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performan ıce of waiver providers in the administration of medications to waiver participants and how monitoring is performed